MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Convert-Path.md

 This cmdlet returns a string that contains the converted path.

 ## NOTES

+PowerShell includes the following aliases for `Convert-Path`:

+- All platforms:
+  - `cvpa`

 The cmdlets that contain the Path noun manipulate path names and return the names in a concise format that all PowerShell providers can interpret.
 They are designed for use in programs and